Big Bone Lick State Park: Activities and amenities

 The visitors center (opened 2004) features indoor and outdoor exhibits of fossils, American art, and a 1,000 pound mastodon skull as well as a gift shop.
+Exhibits provide information on geology as well as Native American history.

 The park features several nature trails, including a Discovery Trail that includes a boardwalk around a marsh bog diorama with recreations of a woolly mammoth, a mastodon, a ground sloth, bison, and scavengers feeding on carcasses and skeletal remains.
 The Discovery Trail winds through several habitats, including grassland, wetland and savanna, and is accessible to the physically challenged.

 A small bison herd is also maintained on-site.

 The park has picnicking facilities and a 62-site campground.